-How to Improve Handwriting for Students with Autism
+How to Improve Handwriting for Autistic Students

 How Does Autism Affect Handwriting?

 Autism can affect handwriting in numerous ways such as a lack of fine motor skills which commonly translates into legibility difficulties and impacts the way students are able to organize their thoughts within their work and is often accompanied by additional learning disabilities such as dyslexia and dysgraphia which affect the student’s ability to process letters and produce written language successfully.
 Unfortunately, autistic students often know the information fairly well but struggle to translate this knowledge onto the actual page.
 Early intervention efforts are crucial to support autistic students throughout the development of their handwriting skills to avoid issues and learning delays down the line.
 Poor handwriting was noted in the original description of Asperger syndrome, and it has since been demonstrated that individuals with autism spectrum disorders (ASD) have impairments within multiple domains that contribute to handwriting difficulties.
 One study1 suggests that teaching targetted letter formation, in combination with general training of fine motor control, may be the best strategy for improving handwriting performance in autistic children.
 We've compiled a list of five key strategies for handwriting instruction and remediation for autistic students.

 5 Handwriting Strategies for Autistic Students